Lanceback/SpaceCombat/README.md

 # SpaceCombat
 A two player game I rigged up in bash.

-You an now host a game!
+You can now host a game!
 I ended up using ncat.

 Still doesn't quite work, I need to change the way I listen for input from the connection, but it's progress!